robwalker-codes/granite-db/README.md

 # GraniteDB

 GraniteDB is a compact relational core implemented in Go.
 It focuses on the fundamentals of page-based storage, a tiny SQL surface, and a clean modular design.
-Stage 5 adds immediate foreign key enforcement on top of the Stage 4 secondary indexes, preserving the earlier grouping, aggregation, and ordering work.
+Stage 6 introduces explicit transactions, Read Committed isolation, and a lock manager alongside the existing indexing, constraint, grouping, aggregation, and ordering features.

 ## Quick start